-It seems like an easy question, but alas, the mechanics lien is one of the most confusing legal instruments in the United States.
+It seems like an easy question, but alas, a mechanics lien is one of the most confusing legal instruments in the United States.
 Not only do mechanics liens confuse the hard-working folks in the construction industry, but they’re also quite a challenge for many licensed attorneys!
+In this article, we break down the legal definition of a mechanics lien and explain how each part works in construction.

 Table of Contents